zest-dubai/pub_sub_1/README.md

 ```
 followed by
 ```
-  docker build -it another_email .
+  docker run -it another_email .
 ```